bikelaneblitz/bikelanetweet/README.md

 # bikelanetweet

+install - type `npm install`

-just type `npm start` and follow the prompts.
+then just type `npm start` and follow the prompts.